Arnold Schwarzenegger Slams Donald Trump For Going After John McCain Months After Death

 One of those people is actor and former California Governor Arnold Schwarzenegger.
 According to The Atlantic, Schwarzenegger, who became good friends with McCain during his years in politics, has had enough of Trump’s unnecessary tirade against a dead man.

-“He was just an unbelievable person,” Schwarzenegger said.
 “So an attack on him is absolutely unacceptable if he’s alive or dead—but even twice as unacceptable since he passed away a few months ago.
 It doesn’t make any sense whatsoever to do that.
 I just think it’s a shame that the president lets himself down to that kind of level.
 We will be lucky if everyone in Washington followed McCain’s example, because he represented courage.”

 Arnold Schwarzenegger calls President Trump’s attacks on the late John McCain “absolutely unacceptable," reports @peteratlantic: https://t.co/mNXLjSpVFQ